SPSS » Getting to Know SPSS » Working with Variables

-Working with Variables in SPSS
+Working with Variables in SPSS Statistics

-SPSS Variables - Name To change the name of a column (variable) in the Data View sheet, click in the appropriate cell and type in the new name.
+SPSS Variables - Name To change the name of a column (variable) in the Data View window, click in the appropriate cell and type in the new name.
 The names in this column must not start with a number.
 They also cannot contain special characters such as / * $, space etc. You will be given an error message if your name is in illegal format.

-SPSS Variables - Type To define the type of data contained in the column (e.g. characters, strings, numbers etc.) click on the appropriate row in the Type column.
+SPSS Variables - Type To define the type of data contained in the column (e.g., characters, strings, numbers, etc.), click on the appropriate row in the Type column.

 SPSS Variables - Width You can alter the number of digits displayed in the column by clicking in the appropriate Width cell.